PaulLandaeta/PaulLandaeta/README.md

 - 🔭 I'm currently working on a personal project.
 - 🌱 I’m currently learning react-native and flutter.
 - 👯 I’m looking to collaborate on other content creators.
-- ⚡ Fun fact: I love to cook and play guitar.
+- ⚡ Fun fact: I love cooking and play guitar.
 <br/>

 ### Languages and Tools: